-After practising Yoga and meditation since my early 20s, I decided to become a Yoga teacher, learning from the source.
-I took my yoga teacher training in India in 2012.
-My master, Lalit Kumar, was initiated by Swami Veda Bharti the disciple of His Holiness Swami Rama of the Himalayas.
+After practising yoga and meditation for more than 15 years, I decided to deepen my understanding by training as a yoga teacher and learning from the source.
+I completed my yoga teacher training in India in 2012.
+My teacher, Lalit Kumar, was initiated by Swami Veda Bharti, a direct disciple of His Holiness Swami Rama of the Himalayas.

 Furthering my studies, in 2015 I started my Ayurveda Diet and Life Style and Ayurveda Therapies diploma course with Dr Deepa Apté at the Ayurveda Pura academy.